When you install cPanel & WHM, the installer will detect whether your server resides on a NAT-configured network.

 This document provides the steps to clear a full partition.

 This document lists the ports that cPanel & WHM uses, and which services use each of these ports, to allow you to better configure your firewall.

-This document provides instructions for migrating a WHM server from CentOS 8, which is nearing End of Life, to a supported operating system.
+This document provides instructions for migrating a WHM server from CentOS 8 to AlmaLinux OS.

 When you create a custom jailed shell mount, you can allow users of jailed shells to access additional directories on the server.